Magic cookie

 In computing, a magic cookie, or just cookie for short, is a token or short packet of data passed between communicating programs.
 The cookie is often used to identify a particular event or as "handle, transaction ID, or other token of agreement between cooperating programs".
-The term derives from the fortune cookie, which is a cookie with an embedded message.

 Usage

 Cookie data is typically not meaningful to the recipient program.
 The contents are opaque and not usually interpreted until the recipient passes the cookie data back to the sender or perhaps another program at a later time.

 In some cases, recipient programs are able to meaningfully compare two cookies for equality.

 The cookie can be used like a ticket.

 Early use

 The term magic cookie appears in the man page for the fseek routine in the C standard library, dating back at least to 1979, where it was stated: